 Events at the Cathedral

-As part of the Cathedral's outreach to the Kingston community, we are pleased to make our spaces available for Queen's University Music Students to rehearse and perform.
-If you are interested in taking advantage of this, please get in touch via the form on this page.
+A number of secular groups use the Cathedral as a performance space.
+As part of the Cathedral's outreach to the Kingston community, we are pleased to make our spaces available for Queen's University music students to rehearse and perform.
+If you are interested in taking advantage of this, please get in touch via the form below.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.